 “In my room?”

 It all looked the same, save for the exercise equipment.
-And it all looked so different.
+And yet, it all looked so different.

-Coming back home from college for each visit, something else is off.
+Coming back home from college for each visit, something always feels off.
 Big changes like my brother re-purposing my room.
 Small things, like a re-wallpapered bathroom, or new medicine for the dog.
 New plates and new pots.

 Beyond the physical changes, I noticed the huge differences from my dorm life.
 There were empty rooms all over instead of a single crowded dorm room.
-There was no food within walking distance.
 Meals were a family affair, not spent alone in front of Netflix with a Lean Cuisine and homework, or in a crowded dining hall.
-And there was no one to bake cookies with at 11:00 p.m. while playing video games.
+And there was no one to bake cookies with at 11pm while playing video games.
 All of a sudden I was back to negotiating the car, told to do errands, or asked to let the dogs out.

-I had become so used to my college life—setting my own schedule: classes for three hours, find lunch, go to another class, homework, club meeting, homework.
+I had become so used to setting my own schedule at college: classes for three hours, find lunch, go to another class, homework, club meeting, homework.
 Sleep?
 Repeat.
-Suddenly I was trapped at home with nowhere to go because it’s 8° F and I don’t have a car.
+Suddenly I was trapped at home with nowhere to go because it’s 8° F outside and I don’t have a car.

 I have forgotten how to behave outside of college.
 There are no deadlines.
 Someone controls when and what you eat.
 There are curfews.
 There are other adults you need to be considerate of.